 This allows the core Redis Monitor code to remain small, but allows for customization and extendability.
-That, in combination with the ability to run multiple Redis Monitors across a number of different machines, provides fault tolerance and the ability to interact with the cluster in many different simultaneous ways.

 First, create a localsettings.py to track your overridden custom settings.
 You can override any setting you find within the Redis Monitor's settings.py, and a typical file may look like the following: